B.A. Art-Media-Aesthetic Education

 In the profile subject, 18CPc should be visited as freely elective individual General Studies courses from the offer of FB 09 and the University of Bremen.
-An internship of about four weeks must be done in the profile subject in a cultural institution.
+An internship of at least six weeks must be done in the profile subject in a cultural institution.
 In the teacher training option, school practical parts in subject didactics must be studied.

 Qualification and fields of activity

 The bachelor's degree program Art - Media - Aesthetic Education lays the foundations for further Master's programs.
 At the University of Bremen, graduates can study the following master's degree programs, depending on the chosen focus: